stamp-protocol/cli/README.md

 Hi, it looks like you're trying to install a distributed cryptographic identity system.
 Would you like help??

-First, grab the core and the cli:
+First, install rust 1.48+ and cargo.
+Then grab the core and the cli and build them:

 ```sh
 mkdir stamp